Appearance

 How to Access

 After processing (with power line extraction and buffer/clearance options enabled), the report appears in the Reports section of the project tree.
-Click the download button to get the PDF and supporting files.
+Click the download button to get the PDF.

 Report Formats Summary